About

 Founders

-Jody Heyward and Denise Rosenberg
+Jody Heyward & Denise Rosenberg

 Committees

-• Nominating Committee – Jamie Deklin
+• Nomination – Jamie Deklin